 2. Use a BHA exfoliant daily.

 Salicylic acid (BHA) exfoliates the outer layer of the skin but also penetrates down into the pores.
-This can dissolve the blockages that cause pimples.
+This can dissolve the blockages that cause breakouts.
 BHA is an anti-inflammatory, reducing redness.
-So you can use the same product to reduce the likelihood of developing pimples and speed up the healing process afterwards.
+So you can use the same product to reduce the likelihood of developing breakouts and speed up the repairing process afterwards.
 Your skin will also look younger and healthier.